puraminy/ArticleScraper/README.md

 `scrapy crawl aclweb -o papers.csv --logfile mylog.log`

-The output of the Scrapy contains warning or the errors of your code.
+The output of Scrapy contains warning, info or errors of the running spider.
 So, the logfile can be useful to check the possible errors.

 # Getting Report

 You can generate reports based on the databasae by writing custom functions.
-We already wrote `generate.py` which generate an html file contianing the title, year and the abstract of selected papers.
-You can also use applications like Excel, SPSS or R to process the database.
-Tad viewer is a simple tool to view and filter the database: https://www.tadviewer.com/.
-We suggest R to process and generatign some reports on the articles.
+We already wrote `generate.py` which generate an html file contianing the title, year and the abstract of some selected papers.
+You can also use applications like Excel, SPSS or R to process the database. `TAD` viewer is a simple tool to view and filter the database: https://www.tadviewer.com/.
+We recommend R to process and generatign reports on the articles.

 You can pull intersting reports to `reports` folder.

 #  Collaboration

-If you want to develope the project, you can clone the `nlplab` branch using `git` and then push the changes to the `nlplab` branch.
+If you want to colloberate on the project, you can clone the `nlplab` branch using `git` and then push the changes to this branch.
 Later, using pull requests changes will be merged to the `master` branch.
+To get started on using `github` please refer to: https://guides.github.com/activities/hello-world/